Applied Part 3. Project Constitution: First Rules Referendum

 --proposal proposals/valid_proposal.md

 You will get verdict: PASS.
 Then repeat with proposals/missing_evidence.md and proposals/conflict_with_immutable.md — you will get verdict: BLOCK with reasons.
-This is the educational gate before a dangerous action.
+This is the learning gate before a dangerous action.

 Transfer to high_memory_usage